 6. Waterfront Dining & Cafés

-All along the canal are riverside restaurants, coffee shops, juice bars and casual eateries which are offering views that are pleasing and dominantly beautiful.
+All along the canal are riverside restaurants, coffee shops, juice bars and casual eateries offering pleasing and beautiful views.

 Best For: Unhurried meals, night-time atmosphere, date nights.